top of page

 Extracts from Fabian:

 It is a White-spotted Ichneumonid Wasp, Echthromorpha intricatoria (family Ichneumonidae).
-This species is a parasitoid of the pupae of Lepidoptera.
+This species is a parasitoid of the pupae of Lepidoptera (butterflies and moths).

 I did a search for the species on

-iNaturalist Australia and found out that are quite a few photos of it and that it likes to parasitize the pupae of nymphalid butterflies
+iNaturalist Australia and found that there are quite a few photos of it and that it likes to parasitize the pupae of nymphalid butterflies

 (i.e. Yellow Admiral, Australian Painted Lady and Meadow Argus etc.).